 Enjoy the recipe and let me know what you think!
 Feel free to add some diced chicken to make it more substantial.

-Rinse quinoa and Cook according to package.
-Toast fully cooked quinoa in a toaster oven or bake in an oven for about 10 minutes at 375.
+To Make: Rinse quinoa.
+Cook according to package.
+Toast fully cooked quinoa in a toaster over or bake in an oven for about 10 minutes at 375.

 In a small bowls, mix the lemon juice, balsamic vinegar, olive oil and salt.
 Add the fennel, avocado, sun-dried tomatoes, parsley, and toasted quinoa.
 Mix well.